 - Microsoft System Center Virtual Machine Manager (SCVMM) 2019 is supported. - VMM 2012, 2012 SP1, and 2012 R2 are different from each other. - When creating a machine template for VMM 2012 only, ensure that it has a similar hard disk drive structure and that it can boot from a virtual disk in Private Image mode.
-Examples: - To PXE boot a VM with write cache, create a VM with one hard disk drive. - To use Boot Device Manager (BDM) to boot a VM with write cache, create a VM with two hard disk drives. - To use BDM to boot a VM that uses a Personal vDisk and write cache, create a VM with three hard disk drives. - For Synthetic NIC Switch Over, boot using legacy NIC and then stream using synthetic NIC, both the legacy and the synthetic NICs must be in the same VLAN in the template VMs.
+Examples: - To PXE boot a VM with write cache, create a VM with one hard disk drive. - To use Boot Device Manager (BDM) to boot a VM with write cache, create a VM with two hard disk drives. - For Synthetic NIC Switch Over, boot using legacy NIC and then stream using synthetic NIC, both the legacy and the synthetic NICs must be in the same VLAN in the template VMs.
 The Citrix Virtual Apps and Desktops Set Up Wizard changes the VLAN of both NICs to the VLAN selected when running the Wizard.
-This process uses two IP addresses. - When running the imaging wizard, make sure you select the legacy NIC's MAC address.

-- Citrix Provisioning does not support multiple legacy NICs in the VMM's VM.
+This process uses two IP addresses. - When running the imaging wizard, make sure you select the legacy NIC's MAC address. - Citrix Provisioning does not support multiple legacy NICs in the VMM's VM.
 VMM uses the last legacy NIC.
-The Citrix Virtual Apps and Desktops Set Up Wizard always uses the first NIC, regard-less of whether it is legacy or synthetic. - When creating a VMM template, make sure you select None customization not required as the Guest OS profile in Configure Operating System menu. - When using the Citrix Virtual Apps and Desktops Set Up Wizard, the targets are created but are not bootable.
+The Citrix Virtual Apps and Desktops Set Up Wizard always uses the first NIC, regard-less of whether it is legacy or synthetic. - When creating a VMM template, make sure you select None -customization not required as the Guest OS profile in Configure Operating System menu.

+• When using the Citrix Virtual Apps and Desktops Set Up Wizard, the targets are created but are not bootable.
 An error appears Device not found in the Citrix Provisioning database.
 The reason is that the template has the legacy and synthetic NICs in reverse order: synthetic is NIC 1 and legacy is NIC 2.
 To resolve this issue, delete the NICs in the template.
 Make a legacy NIC 1 and synthetic NIC 2.